tc39/proposal-compartments/README.md

 ### Sketch

-This is a rough sketch of potential interfaces.
+Below is a rough sketch of potential interfaces.

 * A "module instance" consists of a "module exports namespace", a "module environment record", and a "static module record".